silicon-based-lifeforms/spectrum-portal/README.md

 - I wanted something more robust than a passive adapter/cable, that lived inside the rack as a dedicated module.
 - I just want to design and build eurorack modules.
 - I want to further the proliferation of open-hardware eurorack modules across the galaxy

+## design goals
+- Open-hardware
+- Must be fully user-servicable and user-buildable (big SMD components that are easy to hand-solder are fine, tiny packages that require specialized equipment is not fine)

+## contributing
+Contributions are heavily encouraged!
+There are many areas where the design can be significantly improved (it's still a work-in-progress, afterall).

+## licensing
+- The hardware is licensed under the strongly reciprocal variant of the [CERN Open Hardware License](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2) (specifically CERN-OHL-S).
+- There's no source code for this module, it's a pure hardware affair.
+But any future modules that have firmware will have that firmware licensed under the GNU GPL v3.
+- There's no documentation (yet), but any future documentation will be licensed under an appropriate open-source license.